proxectonos/corpora/README_English.md

 ## Speech Synthesis (TTS)

-In this section, speech corpora designed to train speech synthesis systems (TTS) in Galician are described.
-For this purpose, the text to be recorded must be carefully selected, so it is balanced and representative, and recordings must be of high quality and without any noise.
-Galician corpora for TTS developed within the Nós project are listed below.
+This section describes speech corpora designed for training TTS systems in Galician.
+To this end, the text to be recorded must be carefully selected in order to be balanced and representative, and the recordings must be high-quality and noise-free.
+Galician TTS corpora developed within the Nós Project are described below.

 ### Nos_Celtia-GL

-Monolingual speech corpus with only one speaker containing 30 hours for TTS.
+Galician TTS single speaker corpus of approximately 30 hours of speech.

-Nos_Celtia-GL is a phonetically and morphosintactically balanced corpus of 20,000 sentences (200,000 word approximately) consisting of two subcorpora: an existing corpus created by Multimedia Technology Group (GTM) in colaboration with CRPIH (Centro Ramón Piñeiro de Investigación en Humanidades, literally in English, “Ramón Piñeiro Center in Humanities Research”), and a corpus created from several domain texts within the Nós project.
+Nos_Celtia-GL is a phonetically and morphosintactically balanced corpus of 20,000 sentences (approximately 200,000 words) consisting of two subcorpora: a previously compiled corpus created by Multimedia Technology Group (GTM) in colaboration with CRPIH (Centro Ramón Piñeiro de Investigación en Humanidades, literally in English, “Ramón Piñeiro Center in Humanities Research”), and a corpus compiled by the Nós Project from multi-domain texts.

-The corpus was recorded with a professional female voice selected among four speakers through a perceptive test in which 50 people have participated.
-This test contains four samples with four different voices in which clarity, intonation, likability and language quality were evaluated.
+The corpus was recorded in a controlled environment (recording studio) by a professional female voice talent selected among four speakers through a perceptual test in which more than 50 participants assessed the speakers’ clarity, prosody, likeability, and language proficiency.

-Audio files are available in the original recording format (48 kHz and 16 bits in WAV format) and they have a duration of 30 hours approximately.
+Audio files are available in the original recording format (48 kHz, 16-bit WAV format) and they have a duration of 30 hours approximately.

 | Corpus Name           | Language/s     | Details                        | Download (Zenodo)                 |